tsiendragon/qwen-image-finetune/docs/trainer-architecture.md

 ## Overview

-The trainer is built on top of the existing `trainer.py` architecture and extends it with multimodal image editing capabilities.
-It separates components from `QwenImageEditPipeline` to provide fine-grained control over training and inference processes.
+The trainer is built specifically for the Qwen Image Edit model and extends the `QwenImageEditPipeline` with comprehensive training capabilities.
+It separates and manages individual components from `QwenImageEditPipeline` to provide fine-grained control over training, caching, and inference processes.

 ## Core Architecture